ChrisMalnick/xx3dsfml/README.md

 # **xx3dsfml**

-xx3dsfml is a multi-platform capture program for [3dscapture's](https://3dscapture.com/) N3DSXL capture card written in C/C++.
+xx3dsfml is a multi-platform capture program for [3dscapture's](https://3dscapture.com/) N3DSXL capture board written in C/C++.

+#### Features

+- Lightweight, low latency, and minimalistic desgin that appears to run reasonably accurately and stably.
+- The ability to split the screens into separate windows or join them into a single window.
+- The ability to evenly and incrementally scale the windows independently of each other.
+- The ability to rotate the windows independently of each other to either side and even upside down!
+- The ability to crop the windows independently of each other for DS games, including the split bottom screen which just makes it a perfect 1:1 square!
+- The ability to blur the contents of the windows independently of each other.
+- Smooth, continuous volume controls with separate mute control.
+- A settings file that saves all of these controls individually which allows all three windows to have completely different configurations.

 #### Dependencies